Third-party and independent candidates for the 2016 United States presidential election: American Independent and other fusion tickets

 Several states, most notably New York, permit fusion tickets.
 A fusion ticket is when a candidate or candidates are permitted more than one ballot line by being nominated by one or more third parties and permitting the votes on all lines to be added together for a single state total.

 The Clinton/Kaine ticket was on the ballot in New York on the Women's Equality and Working Families Party lines, while the Trump/Pence ticket was on the Conservative party there as well as the American Independent Party in California.

 Conservative party nomination in New York

-The state committee nominated Donald Trump by voice vote.
+The party's nominee was Donald Trump.
+The state committee nominated him by voice vote.